Katrina Ely Tiffany: Career

-Despite her husband's opposition to suffrage work, Katrina Ely Tiffany was president of the New York Collegiate Equal Franchise League, and an officer of the Woman Suffrage Party of New York, and was a regular speaker at the Glen Cove Equal Suffrage Club near, Elmwood, her summer home on Long Island.
-In 1916 she was in the "cordon of honor" at the Atlantic City Suffrage Convention, welcoming President Wilson to the event.
+Despite her husband's opposition to suffrage work, Tiffany was president of the New York Collegiate Equal Franchise League, and an officer of the Woman Suffrage Party of New York, and was a regular speaker at the Glen Cove Equal Suffrage Club near, Elmwood, her summer home on Long Island.
+In 1916, she was in the "cordon of honor" at the Atlantic City Suffrage Convention, welcoming President Wilson to the event.
 She led a 1917 suffrage parade in New York City, carrying a large American flag.
 After suffrage was won, she was active in the League of Women Voters, campaigned for James W. Wadsworth, and advocated for the League of Nations.
-In 1920 she wrote an article for Harper's Bazaar titled "Women of To-Morrow Need the College of To-Day".
+In 1920, she wrote an article for Harper's Bazaar titled "Women of To-Morrow Need the College of To-Day".

 Tiffany chaired the War Service Committee of the National American Woman Suffrage Association (NAWSA), and organized knitted donations for sailors, as chair of the 27th Assembly District's Navy Comforts Unit.

 Tiffany served on the executive committees of the New York Infirmary for Women and Children and the Sunnyside Day Nursery.
 She spent a term as president of the Bryn Mawr College alumnae association, and of the Bryn Mawr Club of New York City.